 6) Refrain from drastic thermostat setbacks.
 I know it’s a common trick to set back your thermostat to a lower temperature while you are away and while you are asleep.
 Setting the temperature to 10 degrees or lower can reduce the indoor temperature too quickly and increase the chance of condensation on windows and cold surfaces, especially when the outside weather is colder.

 7) Clean regularly, including all storage areas.
 Wipe down areas with a cloth slightly damp with cleaning solution.
-A simple and safe cleaning solution is 70% water and 30% white vinegar — this makes a great all-purpose cleanser that removes light mold and mildew stains.
+A simple and safe cleaning solution is 70% water and 30% white vinegar — this makes a great all-purpose cleaner that removes light mold and mildew stains.
 For something stronger yet still safe for the environment, mix 1 part oxygen bleach (OxyClean or Bio Kleen Oxygen Bleach Power) to 16 parts water (1 cup oxygen bleach to 1 gallon of water, or roughly 1 tablespoon of oxygen bleach to 1 cup of water).
 This mix will be safe enough for use on vinyl as well.

 8) Care for the exterior of your trailer or RV.
 Wash and wax the exterior regularly to prevent water seepage.
-Inspect regularly for gaps, tears, punctures and the condition of sealants.
+Inspect regularly for gaps, tears, punctures, and the condition of sealants.
 Some areas may need to be resealed as time goes on.

 9) Be mindful of extreme environments.
 Prolonged use of a trailer in hot tropical zones or freezing locations such as mountains or winter conditions, will require extra care and maintenance.